+There are four distinct parameters that must be assigned.
+Sensor 1 and Sensor 2 must be assigned a valid Digital Input number.
 The separation between the two sensors is used to set the Distance parameter.
 It can be set to any value in the range from 50' to 5280'.

-Trains with monitored speeds in excess of the Threshold value will be identified by a unique Event Record.
-The Threshold value must be in the range from 5 to 180mph.
-Setting either the Distance or Threshold parameters to zero will disable the selected Train Speed Monitor.
+Trains with monitored speeds in excess of the Speed Limit value will be identified by an Event Record.
+The Speed Limit value must be in the range from 5 to 180 mph.
+Setting any of the four parameters to zero will disable the Train Speed Monitor.
 Complete the command by pressing the Esc key.